flohil/wdio-workflo/README.md

  -->

 ## Running your tests
+### Launching selenium
+Wdio-workflo requires a selenium webdriver server to execute your testing commands in the browser.
+To make the handling of selenium as seamlessly as possible, wdio-workflo makes use of webdriverio's `selenium-standalone` service which automatically installs all required selenium drivers and launches a local selenium webdriver server when you executed your tests.

+You can also install the required drivers and launch a selenium webdriver server manually.
+In this case, you should disable the `selenium-standalone` service by setting the `services` option in your `workflo.conf.ts` file to an empty array.
+If your selenium server does not run locally, you also need to set the `host` and `port` options of you wdio-workflo configuration to the correct values.

+### Executing your testcases
 To start all of your tests, run ```./node_modules/.bin/wdio-workflo```

 You can filter the executed tests by testcases, specs and many more: